 Therefore, the new law also does not apply to other apps like Venmo or Cash App.
 You also do not need to worry about taxes when sending money from Zelle to Cash App.

 There are, however, certain exceptions to this rule.
-As I have mentioned before, none of the apps report to Internal Revenue Service if you are sending funds or receiving money from other smaller accounts.
-But, if the transactions are done with larger businesses they would be shared with IRS.
+As I have mentioned before, none of the apps reports to the Internal Revenue Service if you are sending funds or receiving money from other smaller accounts.
+However, if the transactions are done with larger businesses they would be shared with the IRS.

 Before You Go!